johnnewman/watchtower/README.md

 ### 3. Optional Dropbox File Upload

 Video files are sent to Dropbox in small chunks as soon as motion is detected.
-Splitting the recording into small files keeps network failures from adversely affecting the quantity of saved footage.
 Because the bytes of the stream are broken into files, the files are not cleanly separated by header frames.
 For smooth playback, the data will need to be concatenated into a single file.
 To help with this, a shell script located at [ancillary/mp4_wrapper.sh](ancillary/mp4_wrapper.sh) will combine the videos for each motion event into one file and will convert the h264 format into mp4 using [MP4Box](https://gpac.wp.imt.fr/mp4box/).
 MP4Box only needs to be installed on the machine that opens recordings from Dropbox; no need to install it alongside any Watchtower instance.

 The video files uploaded to Dropbox can be encrypted using symmetric key encryption.
 All you need to do is supply a path in the config file to a public asymmetric encryption key in PEM format.
-When this path is supplied, a symmetric [Fernet](https://cryptography.io/en/latest/fernet/) key is generated for each file uploaded and will be used to encrypt the contents of the file.
-This key is then itself encrypted using the supplied public key.
+When this path is supplied, a symmetric [Fernet](https://cryptography.io/en/latest/fernet/) key is generated for each file uploaded.
+This new key will be used to encrypt the contents of its file and then it will itself be encrypted using the supplied public key.
 This encrypted key is base64 encoded and padded onto the beginning of the Dropbox file.
 The resulting file data has the format: `{key_length_int} {encoded_and_encrypted_key}{encrypted_data}`. [mp4_wrapper.sh](ancillary/mp4_wrapper.sh) can accept a path to the asymmetric private key and will automatically decrypt the files before stitching them together and converting the final video to an mp4.

 <details>
   <summary><b>Configuration</b></summary>